 One last note: as I mentioned above, the reading loft is low-traffic area.
 The concrete is doing great, but I really have no idea how this would hold up in a hallway or kitchen.
 That said, I think we might try it in another space — possibly the boys bedroom, or even the family room!
 If we do, I’ll be sure to share anything new we learn.

-I’d love to hear what you think!
+I’d love to hear what you think about our DIY concrete floor!
 Do you like the look of concrete floors or are they too industrial feeling for you?
 And would you ever try this sort of project/experiment yourself?
 Or do you prefer to stick to more proven methods?

 Credits: Photos and text by Gabrielle Blair.